 My Recipe for Overwhelm

-When I take on too much I don’t thrive and end the day feeling on top of the world – instead I feel overwhelmed and unhappy.
-If ever I find myself questioning my business and if I’m doing the right thing with my life (yes, I’m human this happens to me too!)
-I quickly realise that it’s not the business – or my life – that’s the problem.
-It’s simply that I’ve taken on too much and become overwhelmed with it all without realising it.
+When I take on too much I don’t thrive and end the day feeling on top of the world – instead, I feel overwhelmed and unhappy.
+If ever I find myself questioning my business and whether I’m doing the right thing with my life (yes, I’m human this happens to me too!)
+I quickly realise that it’s not my business or my life that’s the problem, it’s simply that I’ve taken on too much and become overwhelmed with it all without realising it.

 And this is pretty typical of my wiring as an HSP.
 Instead of trying to “do different” or push myself to “be different” I’ve developed my own personal strategies for overcoming overwhelm, that I thought I’d share as they may be useful for you too….

-I try to avoid overwhelm in the first place
+I try to prevent overwhelm in the first place

-I’ve learned over the years that for me it just doesn’t pay to take on too much, so my first step is to avoid overwhelm in the first place.
-I talked in the video I linked to above about how I do this – it includes keeping my business model simple, not committing to too many projects at one time (yes, this one can feel frustrating!), and having strict boundaries about how I communicate and how much time I spend responding to incoming messages each day (and yes, this offends some people – but my health and wellbeing is of higher value to me than the need to please everyone all of the time).
+I’ve learned over the years that for me it just doesn’t pay to take on too much, so my first step is to prevent overwhelm in the first place.
+Ways that I do that include keeping my business model simple, not committing to too many projects at one time (yes, this one can feel frustrating!), and having strict boundaries about how I communicate and how much time I spend responding to emails incoming messages each day (and yes, this does offend some people – but my health and wellbeing is of higher value to me than the need to please everyone all of the time).

-But of course I also live in the real world, I run a busy business with an online programme, a membership of 350 business owners and a small group Mastermind programme, I have a team of 3 people I liaise with every day, a partner, a family and a home (at least I did have a home – right now I’m living and working from a campervan – more on that next week!).
+But of course, I also live in the real world – it’s never about perfection.
+I run a busy business with an online programme, a membership of over 400 business owners, and a small group Mastermind programme.
+I have a team that is continually expanding and with whom I liaise every day, a family, and a home to look after.

 So it’s inevitable that I hit overwhelm – particularly work-related overwhelm – on a pretty regular basis